 For extra ease, our Test Kitchen says to bake the pita crackers the night before.
 Cool and store in an airtight container at room temperature.
 You can also prepare and chill the spread overnight; remove from the refrigerator 30 minutes before serving.

 Using packaged meatballs helps save time in the kitchen and they are just as tasty as homemade.
 My friends look forward to enjoying these meatballs at our holiday gatherings and there are never any leftovers!
 The sauce is tangy yet sweet, and the festive color is perfect for any holiday party. —Amy Scamerhorn, Indianapolis, Indiana

-This is an impressive-looking dish that's a snap to prepare.
-Even when my cooking time is limited, I can still serve this delicious wreath.
+Here's an impressive-looking dish that's a snap to prepare.
+Even when my cooking time is limited, I can still serve this delicious crescent wreath.
 The red pepper and green broccoli add a festive touch. —Marlene Denissen, St. Croix Falls, Wisconsin

 My friends threaten not to come by unless this dip is on the menu!
 The rich spread bakes right in the bread bowl and goes well with almost any dipper.
 Plus, cleanup is a breeze.